GNU-Ymir/Documentations/primitives/types.md

 }
 ```

-The function `step_by` take an interval as parameters and return a new
+The `step_by` function takes a range as a parameter and returns a
-one, with a modified step.
+new range, with a modified step.

 ```ymir
 def main () {